Tom Schwartz Weighs In On Jax Taylor And Brittany Cartwright’s Upcoming Wedding

 Peep that post engagement glory!
 Her smile was the only thing shining brighter than that ???? (love to @kylechandesign ) can't wait for you guys to see how this unravels next season.
 Love you both dearly @mrjaxtaylor @brittany great things are coming your way.
 Like really soon according to my dominoes tracker.

-During the premiere episode of Vanderpump Rules Season 7, fans watched as Taylor nervously proposed to Cartwright while visiting the Neptune’s Net restaurant in Malibu, California, which has long been a favorite hotspot for the couple.
+During the premiere episode of Vanderpump Rules Season 7, fans watched as Taylor nervously proposed to Cartwright while visiting the Neptune’s Net restaurant in Malibu, California — a restaurant which has long been a favorite hotspot for the couple.

 Since then, their wedding planning has been chronicled on the show and on social media.

-While it is not yet known whether or not Taylor and Cartwright’s wedding will be featured on an upcoming episode of Vanderpump Rules, it was recently reported that the couple will not be getting their own spinoff series, which Taylor was hoping for.
+While it is not yet known whether or not Taylor and Cartwright’s wedding will be featured on an upcoming episode of Vanderpump Rules, it was recently reported that the couple will not be getting their own spinoff series, something which Taylor was hoping for.

 Last week, Page Six revealed Taylor requested a wedding special, as opposed to an episode of Vanderpump Rules, because he didn’t want producers of the Bravo TV series to be in charge of his special day.